ekowabaka/ekowabaka.me/blog/posts/2022-11-12-how-i-failed-to-build-a-game-console-i.md

 So in effect, all I'm trying to say is that I was extremely dumb to base my judgement entirely on the megahertz metric.
 It's not my fault.
 I started using computers during the era of the Megahertz Wars, and the clock speed was the only thing manufacturers made us think about when comparing systems.

 With that said, I must add that it's not all that terrible to use the RP2040.
 For a chip that costs about a dollar, with a dev board that costs about four dollars, you'd be amazed at the wonderful things folks have done with it.
-There is everything from your quintessential [[https://www.raspberrypi.com/news/doom-comes-to-raspberry-pi-pico/|Doom Clone]], to [[https://picockpit.com/raspberry-pi/gaming-on-the-raspberry-pi-pico/|console emulators]], and music synthesizers.
+There is everything from your quintessential [[Doom Clone|https://www.raspberrypi.com/news/doom-comes-to-raspberry-pi-pico/]], to [[console emulators|https://picockpit.com/raspberry-pi/gaming-on-the-raspberry-pi-pico/]], and music synthesizers.
 Some folks have even built oscilloscopes with the thing!
 And as you'd expect from extremely motivated creatives, interesting projects that push the limits of this chip are always cropping up.

 My experience attempting to build a fantasy game console around the RP2040 made me appreciate the level of skill and the sheer expression of artistic coding it takes to achieve such feats.
 In the next section of this post, I'll be detailing what I planned to make, and in the second part of this post I'll walk through what I actually ended up with.